Renters, Here's When You Should Call Your Landlord [Infographic]

 This is the question my friend, Sara, asked me the other day.
 Normally, I’d say changing a light bulb is an easy fix for a renter.
 In this case, Sara’s repair required a specific type of bulb for recessed lighting.
 She opted to call her landlord for assistance due to the cathedral ceiling location of the light itself.

 Thinking of Sara’s situation made me wonder, “When should a renter call their landlord?”

-As explained in the helpful post, “Dear Future Landlord, Here’s What We Need From You,” before signing a lease, it's wise to go over with the landlord what is expected of a tenant.
+As explained in our post, “Dear Future Landlord, Here’s What We Need From You,” before signing a lease, it's wise to go over with the landlord what is expected of a tenant.
 This may clarify what a tenant is responsible for and what the landlord covers.
 Right from the start, clear expectations and open lines of communication fosters a positive tenant/landlord relationship.

 As your lease term progresses, these are the major scenarios that should be brought to a landlord's attention:

 Let’s say a hurricane brings torrential rain.
 When the back yard suddenly becomes a body of water, make a quick call to the landlord describing the waves that are splashing into the lower level of the home.